carlmontanari/scrapli/README.md

 In addition to containing the input and output of the command(s) that you sent, the `Response` object also contains a method `textfsm_parse_output` (for more on TextFSM support see [Textfsm/NTC-Templates Integration](#textfsmntc-templates-integration)) which will attempt to parse and return the received output.
-If parsing fails, the value returned will be an empty list.
+If parsing fails, the value returned will be an empty list -- meaning you will *always* get "structured data" returned, however it will just be an empty object if parsing fails.

 ```python
 >>> structured_result = response.textfsm_parse_output()